SealedSaucer/Online-Forever/README.md

 7. Save the file
 8. Open command prompt where both the files are present and run `pip install -r requirements.txt`
 9. Once the packages are downloaded, either double-click the python file in order to run it or open command prompt where the python file is present and run `python filename.py`

-### · Docker
-This repository provides `Dockerfile` and `docker-compose.yml`.
-There are no images available for now, so you will have to build it yourself

 ## Known Errors And How To Fix Them
 ### [Discord] Status mode not changing